claceio/docs/content/blog/webserver.md

 date: 2025-01-17
 ---

-{{< clace-intro >}}
+{{< openrun-intro >}}

 ## Background

-Clace is a platform for developing and deploying internal tools.
-Clace provides functionality usually handled separately by a web server and an application server.
-The web server part of Clace is built such that there is complete isolation between app-level routing rules.
+OpenRun is a platform for developing and deploying internal tools.
+OpenRun provides functionality usually handled separately by a web server and an application server.
+The web server part of OpenRun is built such that there is complete isolation between app-level routing rules.
 Creating a new app or updating an existing app cannot break other apps.
 This post goes into details about how this is done and why it is useful.

 ## Web Server Overview